-Now that the Affordable Care Act has been implemented, new health plans in the individual market run on a calendar-year basis, which means the plan year ends on December 31, and the new plan year begins on January 1.
+Since the Affordable Care Act was implemented, new health plans in the individual market have run on a calendar-year basis, which means the plan year ends on December 31, and the new plan year begins on January 1.

 Coverage can have an alternate start date initially because the applicant enrolled during open enrollment after the deadline to get January 1 coverage.
-(This will no longer be applicable beginning with 2019 coverage.), The start date may also differ because the applicant enrolled later in the year, during a special enrollment period.
+(This will no longer be applicable beginning with 2019 coverage, and was no longer available in most states beginning with 2018 coverage), The start date may also differ because the applicant enrolled later in the year, during a special enrollment period.

 What are non-calendar year plans?

 That was often not the case in the individual market prior to 2014.
 Some carriers opted to align their plan years with the calendar year, but many did not.
 And since enrollment in individual-market plans was year-round prior to 2014, plan renewal dates could be spread across the whole year.